-As students will head to the polls next week to vote on special fees for some of Stanford’s Volunteer Student Organizations (VSOs), concern has been raised that some VSOs — all of which are supposed to be broadly accessible to students — have become too selective.
+As students will head to the polls next week to vote on special fees for some of Stanford’s Voluntary Student Organizations (VSOs), concern has been raised that some VSOs — all of which are supposed to be broadly accessible to students — have become too selective.

 Nanci Howe, associate dean and director of student activities and leadership (SAL), said that while some selective procedures are acceptable, others violate the mission of VSOs to be broadly open.